hmilkovi/x0r_py-servers/README.txt

 Step 1:
 Place the x0r_py-servers folder and all its contents into the box you want to run your server from. and
-Place copy all the files you want to transfer in the xfil folder
+Copy all the files you want to transfer in the xfil folder

 Step 2:
 Running the start-servers_x0r.py script will walk you through setting up a server.